Back to Blog

 The WireGuard interface needs both IPv4 and IPv6 addresses to serve as the gateway for VPN clients.

-ROUTEROSAssign IP Addresses
+Assign IP Addresses routeros

 # IPv4 address for WireGuard interface